TransUnion Customer & Partner Portal Privacy Notice

 • If we return this information to you electronically, the information will be in a portable format, and to the extent that it is technically feasible, we will provide the information in a readily useable format that can be easily transferred to another entity.

-To make an opt-out request or to limit our use of your sensitive personal information (subject to limitations and exceptions under applicable law), visit Your Privacy Choices.
+To make an opt-out request or to limit our use of your sensitive personal information (subject to limitations and exceptions under applicable law), visit Submit an Opt-Out / Limitation Request.

 • Because we may “sell” or “share” personal information or engage in “profiling,” “targeted advertising,” “cross-context behavioral advertising,” or use sensitive personal information, consistent with the defined terms in applicable state laws, you may also exercise your opt-out rights from such sales/sharing, profiling/automated decision making, targeted advertising, or cross-context behavioral advertising, and limit our use of your sensitive personal information.